plasmadancom/DINPi/README.md

 Created for use with some of our home automation HATs, DINPi allows plug and play connection for Raspberry Pi add-on boards in a DIN rail mountable package.
 Multiple boards can be daisy-chained to create an array of connected HATs or pHATs.
 Available as a kit, simply solder whichever headers / sockets you require for your project.
 Or buy an assembled unit with all the parts pre-installed <a href="https://plasmadan.com/dinpi" target="_blank">here</a>.

 **New:** DINPi now has a big brother!
-Check-out our [HAT RACK](https://github.com/plasmadancom/HAT-RACK) boards.
-They're backwards compatible!
+Check-out our [HAT RACK](https://github.com/plasmadancom/HAT-RACK) board.
+It's backwards compatible!

 ## Multiple Uses
 <p align="center">